lter/LTER-core-metabase/docs/quick_start.md

 | read_only_user | export, e.g, via script to create EML, or display on a website | create a new acct named "read_only_user" | SELECT  |

 #### 2. Customize all sql scripts - edit tokens for db_owner account name
-It should be obvious that you cannot run these SQL scripts directly from the clone; first they must reference existing accounts, and you will have to set these values.
-We recommend that you have scripts for this, since DB extensions that appear in this repository will use the account-tokens, and you'll have to reset those for every script.
+It should be obvious that you cannot run these SQL scripts directly from the clone; first they must reference existing accounts.
+You will have to set these values -- definitely for the db_owner account, but not for the others if you follow our recommendations.
+Scripts are best for this, since DB extensions that appear in this repository will use the account-tokens, and you'll have to reset those for every script.

-E.g., at a minimum, you could `sed 's/%db_owner%/gastil/g' git-clone/0_create_db.sql > local/create_db.sql`
+E.g., if you use linux at a minimum, you could `sed 's/%db_owner%/gastil/g' git-clone/0_create_db.sql > local/create_db.sql`

 #### 3. DB Administrator: create the local database